opencv/opencv/modules/contrib/doc/facerec/tutorial/facerec_gender_classification.rst

 And the Fisherfaces reconstruction:

 .. image:: ../img/tutorial/gender_classification/fisherface_reconstruction_0.png

 I hope this gives you an idea how to approach gender classification and the other image classification tasks.

-.. _appendix:
+.. _appendixfgc:

 Appendix
 --------